Lee-zix/RE-GCN/README.md

 ### Train models
 Then the following commands can be used to train the proposed models.
 By default, dev set evaluation results will be printed when training terminates.

-0.Make dictionary to save models
+0. Make dictionary to save models
 ```
 mkdir models
 ```